Amplio

 Although we operated as Literacy Bridge for 10 years, our name didn’t match the work we do.
 At conferences, we were grouped with the education track, when what we really offered was a simple, cost-effective, inclusive digital solution that enables organizations to share knowledge with the world’s hardest to reach communities.
 Our technology overcome common barriers to knowledge sharing — including lack of infrastructure low literacy, lack of electricity or connectivity, locally-spoken language, and gender bias.

 In 2016, we made the big decision to rebrand.
-We hired Minerva Strategies, a Seattle strategic communications firm that works mission-driven organizations, to conduct research and stakeholder interviews, and help us brainstorm and test new names.
+We hired Minerva Strategies, a strategic communications firm that works mission-driven organizations, to conduct research and stakeholder interviews, and help us brainstorm and test new names.

 Through Minerva’s thoughtful process, we arrived at the name Amplio — a Latin verb that means “make wider, increase, extend, amplify.”
 Amplio speaks volumes about the way Talking Book technology enables our global partners to amplify and widen their reach in rural communities, deliver their messages, and increase their impact.